fmahe/fibermat/README.md

 ```
 </details>

 **FiberMat** is a mechanical solver to simulate fiber packing and perform statistical analysis.
-It generate realistic 3D fiber mesostructures and computes internal forces and deformations.
+It generates realistic 3D fiber mesostructures and computes internal forces and deformations.

 This code is the result of thesis work that can be found in:
 > [Mahé, F. (2023).
 Statistical mechanical framework for discontinuous composites: